 This brought an Awakening, especially to the post-war generation; a feeling that the world was not fixed in one place and could move on now to other things.
 Prior to that we seemed impermeable to change.
 The “ . . . single vision of Newton’s sleep,” may have been dark, flat and static, but it had to be accepted because it was the truth.
 Science was, as the Cigarette-Smoking Man said, the people’s religion.

-Now the paradigm h
+Now the paradigm had shifted.

 No comments: